Baptism of the Lord | Mark 1:4-11

 And so we cannot see them.

 If I can walk past a glass sun at my own front door and not see it, what makes me think I would notice God-things?
-We do not see the things we know are there.
+We don’t see the things we know are there.
 Why would we ever see or hear the things that we may doubt?
 It is ironic—those who claim to know God do not look for what they think they already know, while those who deny the existence of God do not look for what they refuse to accept.

 God is on the edges, witnessed by the fringe elements of the faith community.
 Remember, Jesus himself was an outsider, rejected and killed by the intelligentsia.
 It was only years later that he became a central, loved, and respected figure at the heart of what is now Christianity.